woolandsilkco/woolandsilkco.github.io/_posts/2015-08-06-newsletter-july-31st-2015.md

 **PLEASE NOTE:**  We have made a slight change to our hours.
 The Thursday
      evening Sit & Knit has been moved to Wednesdays (6:30pm-8:30pm).
-We will close at 8:30pm on Wednesdays and then at 5pm on Thursdays.
+We